-Follow the links on this page to find bios and interviews with the second group of Abreu Fellows, who completed the program in 2011, and to connect to their blogs.
+Follow the links on this page to find biographies for the second class of Fellows, who completed the program in 2011.

 "El Sistema is not only a social movement through music: it is a way of living.
 It is based on passion, hard work, solidarity, and honesty through music.
 These values are applied to any sphere of our lives."

 "In most US colleges and universities, there is a large divide between training for music educators and music performers.
-One proposal that could benefit everyone involved is to break this barrier, and foster the formation of musicians who see themselves both as performers and educators."
+It could benefit everyone involved to break this barrier, and foster the formation of musicians who see themselves both as performers and educators."

 "There are so many intangible lifelong skills that all of the arts have to offer our children, which include discipline, expression, the pursuit of something that will NEVER be perfect, and being an integral part of a larger community.

 "Music gives the child a creative language that will allow him to connect the dots in life and therefore create a life of meaning."

 "El Sistema is unique because it has broken down social barriers in two ways: offering a safe place for human beings to grow, and providing music education without any exceptions."

 "Musicians in the 21st century need to learn to be proficient performers, educators, administrators, as well as active citizens."

 Providence, Rhode Island